-8. Do not give a vaccine if allergic or sensitive to any of its components.
+- Do not give a vaccine if the child is allergic or sensitive to any of its components.

-9. Consider checking vaccine titers before doing booster doses.
-Children are recommended to receive booster doses between 15 and18 months and prior to kindergarten.
+- Consider checking vaccine titers before doing booster doses.
+Children are recommended to receive booster doses between 15 and 18 months and prior to kindergarten.
 Some kids, however, will still have plenty of immunity from their infant vaccines and may not need these boosters.
 A blood test (called a titer) can be done prior to the boosters to see if they are really needed, and some of the boosters may be delayed for several more years if the titer tests reveal good immunity.

-10. Understand your state vaccine laws.
+- Understand your state vaccine laws.
 Vaccines are not mandatory in most states.
-Only West Virginia and Mississippi have mandatory vaccine laws; in these two states a person can only decline vaccines for medical reasons and with a medical exemption from a doctor.
-In all other states, parents can delay or decline vaccines for religious reasons, and in about 20 states parents can decline vaccines simply for personal reasons.
-Even though schools will post vaccine requirements for admission, such requirements are only absolute in West Virginia and Mississippi.
-You can find up-to-date state vaccine law information at the following website: http://www.nvic.org/Vaccine-Laws/state-vaccine-requirements.aspx
+In most states, parents can delay or decline vaccines for religious reasons, and in some states, parents can decline vaccines simply for personal reasons.
+You can find up-to-date state vaccine law information at the National Vaccine Information Center Website.

 TACA is for informed consent and parental choice when it comes to any medical decision.
 Parents should use every tool available to them and detailed discussion with their child’s doctor to outline the right choices for their family.